meilisearch/documentation/learn/getting_started/installation.md

 # Installation

-We'll start with downloading and installing Meilisearch.
-You have the option to install Meilisearch locally or deploy it over a cloud service.
+You can install Meilisearch locally or deploy it over a cloud service.
+This guide covers each option in detail.

 ## Local installation